projectchrono/chrono/doxygen/documentation/manual/rigid_bodies.md

 Creating/Setting up a ChBody object typically involves the following steps:

-1. Create the ChBody and set position/mass properties
+1. Create the ChBody and set its position and possibly its velocity along with its mass and inertia tensor properties
 2. Add the body to a @ref chrono::ChSystem
 3. Optional: add [collision shapes](@ref collision_shapes)
 4. Optional: add [visualization assets](@ref visualization_assets)